 How to Ask for Connection Without Pushing Your Partner Away

-You’ve always harbored the fear that you care more about your partner than they care about you.
+You’ve had a nagging fear that you care more about your partner than they care about you.

 Sometimes you can sit quietly with this fear, keeping it to yourself or talking it through with friends.
-But sometimes the pain flows over, and you lash out, desperate for connection, asking your partner for some kind of reassurance that they still want to be with you.
+But sometimes the pain is too much and you lash out, desperate for connection.
+You find yourself asking your partner for some kind of reassurance that they still want to be with you.

 But instead of feeling heard, your partner gets quiet.
 Or defensive.
 Or walks away.
 Ouch.